 You meant to have your dog or cat spayed before she came in heat, but you didn't expect it to come so soon.
 Dogs and cats have their first heat between 4 to 6 months of age.
 Although you can ask your vet to spay a dog or cat in heat (also known as estrus), many vets prefer to wait until the heat cycle is over.
 The size, age, and overall health of the pet are considered as well.
 If the spay is done while the animal is in heat, the costs are usually a little higher.

 Spaying While in Heat

 During a heat cycle, the blood vessels that supply the ovaries and uterus are engorged.
-Additionally, these tissues are more "friable"—may tear more easily than normal—and bleed more.
-Even tissue not associated with the reproductive organs such as skin, fat, and muscle often seep more than normal during surgery.
+Additionally, these tissues are more "friable," meaning they may tear more easily than normal and then bleed more.
+Even tissue not associated with the reproductive organs such as skin, fat, and muscle will often seep more than normal during surgery.

 This makes a typically elective surgery more stressful than it needs to be and carries the additional risk of bleeding problems during the surgery or post-operatively.
 Some veterinarians will not spay a pet in heat and recommend that surgery is scheduled a week or two after the cycle ends.

 Some veterinarians are selective about the type of pet they will spay while it is in heat.
 In general, cats that are in heat are easier to spay than dogs that are in heat.
 Small dogs are easier than large dogs.
 Overweight pets are difficult to spay both in heat and not in heat.
 Anesthesia is riskier for overweight animals too—just one more reason to make sure your pet is not overweight.

 Additional Costs When Spaying a Pet in Heat